-The Samoyed is yet another Spitz breed, but its origins are from the Siberian area of Russia.
-These strong, intelligent dogs were historically bred to pull sledges on polar expeditions, but today they make affectionate, playful family pets.
-The Samoyed is also prone to chase small animals.
+The Samoyed is another spitz breed, and it originated in the Siberian area of Russia.
+These strong and intelligent dogs were historically bred to pull sledges on polar expeditions.
+But today, they are primarily kept as affectionate and playful family pets, though their instincts to chase small animals still remain.

 06 of 10

-Often called the "Barking Bird" dog, the Finnish Spitz is a highly energetic, active breed that requires a significant amount of daily exercise for both its physical and mental well-being.
-Though the Finnish Spitz can make a loving family pet, the breed is prone to barking out of boredom when its rigorous exercise meets are not being met.
+Often called the "barking bird" dog, the Finnish spitz is a highly energetic breed that requires a significant amount of daily exercise for both its physical and mental well-being.
+These dogs can make loving family pets.
+But they are prone to barking out of boredom when their exercise needs aren't met.

 07 of 10

-The Norwegian Elkhound represents both the hound breeds and Spitz breeds.
-It's a playful yet protective breed that makes for loyal family pet, though this breed craves human companionship and can be prone to separation anxiety and other behavioral issues when left alone for long periods of time.
-Despite its smaller stature, the Norwegian Elkhound is an extremely energetic breed that requires rigorous daily exercise.
+The Norwegian elkhound represents both the hound and spitz breeds.
+It's a playful yet protective dog that makes a loyal pet.
+But it craves human companionship and can be prone to separation anxiety.
+Despite its smaller stature, the Norwegian elkhound is an extremely energetic breed that requires rigorous daily exercise.

 08 of 10